-In this next term of council I hope to support an organisational culture change (which has just started), that moves council from a regulatory organisation (focused on telling customers what they can’t do), to a customer centric advisory organisation (focused on helping customers traverse the red tape and get to the best outcome).
+I continue to advocate for an organisational culture change, that moves council from a regulatory organisation (focused on telling customers what they can’t do), to a customer centric advisory organisation (focused on helping customers traverse the red tape and get to the best outcome).
 Its about putting the customer (the ratepayer) at the heart of everything council does.

 As part of my drive for culture change, I have also ensured important decisions of councillors are recorded – so the public can see what councillors have voted for.
 Accountability is more than just turning up to a meeting, its about what you vote for (or against)!

-I bring to council: strong advocacy skills, an analytical mind, good judgment, and a friendly approachable manner.
+I bring to council: strong advocacy skills, an analytical mind, sensible judgment, and a friendly approachable manner.